Analyze the performance of your API Endpoints

 The value of pipe_name is "query_api" in the event as it's a Query API request.
 The following section covers how to monitor query performance when using the Query API.

-If you are using the Query API to run queries in Tinybird you can still track query performance using pipe_stats_rt Service Data Source.
-You add metadata related to the query as request parameters in addition to any existing parameters already used in your query.
+If you are using the Query API to run queries in Tinybird you can still track query performance using the pipe_stats_rt Service Data Source.
+Add metadata related to the query as request parameters, as well as any existing parameters used in your query.

 For example, when running a query against the Query API you can leverage a parameter called app_name to track all queries from the "explorer" application.
 Here's an example using curl: